 BARN’s new studio for woodworking and boatbuilding is a dream come true for area woodworkers.
-It was designed to offer members, students and guests of all skill levels the opportunity to improve their woodworking skills through formal and informal interaction with some of the most talented master craftsmen in the Pacific Northwest.
+It was designed to offer members, students and guests of all skill levels the opportunity to improve their woodworking skills through formal and informal interaction with some of the most talented master crafts people in the Pacific Northwest.

 The main shop

 The main shop consists of an L-shape space of 3,500 square feet.
 It has more than 90 feet of wall bench space and six large assembly tables with project locker space underneath.
 A portion of the main shop has a ceiling height of 16 feet to accommodate building and restoring small boats.
-A nearby roll-up door makes it possible to move boats in and out, and a second roll-up door will be used to bring in materials and large tools.
+A nearby roll-up door makes it possible to move boats in and out, and a second roll-up door is used to bring in materials and large tools.

 The shop houses all major woodworking tools including: